 The graph in Appendix 1 shows the weekly movement in the totals available for investment, both actuals to date and projections for the rest of the year (adjusted for anticipated borrowing).
-These balances have fluctuated significantly across the period, ranging between £40M and £60M.
-Investment balances were unusually high during this period, because of funds received from central government.
-Funds received from central government included both grants received in advance of their usual payment dates and additional funds in respect of extra costs and the distribution of grants to small businesses, in relation to the response to the COVID-19 pandemic.
+These balances have fluctuated significantly across the period, ranging between £35M and £60M.
+Investment balances continued to be unusually high during this period, because of funds received from central government.
+Funds received from central government included both grants received in advance of their usual payment dates and additional funds in respect of extra costs and the distribution of grants to businesses, in relation to the response to the COVID-19 pandemic.
 It is intended that investment balances will ultimately reduce in future to between £10 M and £20 M.

 Investments made in the period were mainly in "liquid" (instant access) deposits, either bank "call accounts" or Money Market Funds (MMFs).
-During the period, the Council has opened additional Call Accounts with the aim of achieving slightly higher returns on investments in such accounts and mitigating risk.
-Returns on MMFs holdings had decreased significantly by the end of the period, following the reductions in the Bank of England Bank Rate, to around 0.07%.
-Bank account rates have also decreased over the period, paying between 0.01% and 0.05%.
+Returns on MMFs holdings had decreased significantly by the end of the period, to around 0.03%.
+Bank deposit account rates have also decreased over the period, all now paying 0.01%.